Thundersley: History of governance

+Passed in the Eleventh Year of the Reign of His Majesty King George IV.
+Intituled "An Act for Taking an Account of the Population of Great Britain, and of the Incriease Or Diminution Thereof." · Volume 1) shows Thundersley as parish and hamlet in the Parish, township and hamlet column) Daws Heath covering the eastern third of the parish, which was in the Rochford Hundred, and a Thundersley township covering the remainder of the parish, which was in the Barstable Hundred.

-Thundersley was an ancient parish.
-In 1929 the parish was merged with the neighbouring parishes of Hadleigh and South Benfleet to become Benfleet Urban District.
-The three parishes were thereafter classed as urban parishes and so no longer had separate parish councils, instead being directly administered by Benfleet Urban District Council.
+When elected parish and district councils were established in 1894, Thundersley was given a parish council and included in the Rochford Rural District.
+In 1929 the parish and its neighbours Hadleigh and South Benfleet were removed from the rural district and united to become Benfleet Urban District.
+The three parishes were thereafter classed as urban parishes and so were no longer eligible to have parish councils, with the lowest elected tier of local government being Benfleet Urban District Council.
+In 1951 the parish of Thundersley had a population of 6,482.

+The urban district council built itself a new headquarters on Kiln Road in Thundersley in 1962.

-Benfleet Urban District was abolished on 1 April 1974 under the Local Government Act 1972, becoming part of the new district of Castle Point.
-No successor parish was created for the former urban district.
+Benfleet Urban District was abolished in 1974 under the Local Government Act 1972, becoming part of the new district of Castle Point, which took over the old Benfleet Urban District Council's offices in Thundersley to serve as its headquarters.
+As part of the 1974 reforms, Thundersley became an unparished under Castle Point Borough Council.

-Thundersley elects one councillor to Essex County Council.
-Within Castle Point Borough Council, Thundersley is represented by 12 councillors, all Conservative, elected from the wards (from west to east) of St George, St Peter and Cedar Hall.

-The Parish of Thundersley included Daws Heath.
-The western part of Thundersley (approximately St George's parish or the St George ward) is known as New Thundersley.

-Thundersley is within the SS7 Postcode Area.
-(Note: Specifically most of Thundersley is in outward code 3; small parts in 4 (New Thundersley) 2 (mostly Hadleigh) 1 (mostly South Benfleet) and 6 (mostly Rayleigh)).

 Transport

-Thundersley is bounded by the A127 road to the north, where it borders the Borough of Rayleigh, the A130 road to the west where it borders the villages of North Benfleet and Bowers Gifford.
+Thundersley is bounded by the A127 road to the north, where it borders Rayleigh, the A130 road to the west where it borders the villages of North Benfleet and Bowers Gifford.
 The A13 road to the south and eastwards beyond the A129 road bordering through Daws Heath, Belfairs Park in Leigh-on-Sea and Hadleigh.

 The nearest railway stations are Benfleet railway station and Rayleigh railway station.
 The London Tilbury and Southend LT&SR 79 Class 4-4-2T No. 80 locomotive Thundersley was named after this area, and it is on exhibition at Bressingham Steam and Gardens in Norfolk, on loan from the National Railway Museum.